 AmpliTube 3 is available as full version (with 160 gear models included) or free version (with 24 gear models), or in special dedicated collection versions of the Powered by AmpliTube family like Amplitube Slash, AmpliTube Metal and AmpliTube Jimi Hendrix™ Anniversary Collection (AmpliTube Metal and the original AmpliTube Jimi Hendrix™ models are included in the full version — the new models from the AmpliTube Jimi Hendrix Anniversary Collection are available from the Custom Shop).
 We also offer branded versions like AmpliTube Orange®, AmpliTube Fender® or Ampeg® SVX.
 All these versions share the same framework of features and functionalities, but with different collections of gear.
-Plus you can add any gear to the version you choose via the Custom Shop feature currently with over 230 gear models and more added frequently, such as the new models from Fulltone, Z.Vex, and Dr. Z Amplification.
+Plus you can add any gear to the version you choose via the Custom Shop feature currently with over 235 gear models and more added frequently, such as the new models from Fulltone, Z.Vex, and Dr. Z Amplification.

 How it works

 Chances are, you already know how it works.
 We designed AmpliTube 3 to be so familiar and intuitive in its operation that you don’t really need a manual or an engineering degree to operate it (we do, however provide a manual, just not an engineering degree).
 Here’s how it works…

 To use AmpliTube as a tone machine for guitar or bass, you have to connect your guitar to your computer.
 You do this with what’s called an “audio interface” (we make some really good ones, click here to check them out).
 Once connected AmpliTube gives you the exact signal chain you’d use live and/or in studio: tuner —> pedalboards —> amp heads —> speaker cabs —> mics with room effects —> rack effects.
 Plus, you can configure two complete rigs and run in stereo.